-Since mid-March, the NNEPRA Team has adapted to remote work environments and has remained actively focused on the days beyond these troubling times with the safety of passengers and crews being a top priority.
+The NNEPRA Team has adapted to hybrid and remote work environments and has remained actively focused on the days beyond these troubling times with the safety of passengers and crews being a top priority.

 Amtrak has nationally embraced and implemented enhanced cleaning, disinfecting and equipment sanitizing protocols as well as social distancing and public health guidelines.
-These new practices will be evident on Downeaster trains when service resumes:
+The following practices have been implemented on Downeaster trains: